redis/redis-doc/docs/manual/eviction.md

 Redis LRU algorithm is not an exact implementation.
-This means that Redis is not able to pick the *best candidate* for eviction, that is, the access that was accessed the most in the past.
+This means that Redis is not able to pick the *best candidate* for eviction, that is, the access that was accessed the furthest in the past.
 Instead it will try to run an approximation of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.